If you've lost your job, you might be wondering whether you qualify for unemployment benefits and how long they last.

 Unemployment compensation is a joint federal-state program, intended to provide some economic support for those who have temporarily lost their jobs, through no fault of their own.

-An employee who has exhausted all state benefits and all available tiers of EUC benefits can apply for extended benefits.
-Extended benefits are a joint federal-state program (although it's currently funded fully by the federal government).
-This program provides an additional 13 weeks of benefits to eligible employees when state unemployment rates are high; states have the option of offering an additional 7 weeks of benefits (for a total of 20 weeks) when unemployment rates are extremely high.
+An employee who has exhausted all state benefits might be able to apply for extended benefits.
+Extended benefits are a joint federal-state program that provides an additional 13 weeks of benefits to eligible employees when state unemployment rates are high; states have the option of offering an additional 7 weeks of benefits (for a total of 20 weeks) when unemployment rates are extremely high.

 As of 2022, no states qualify for the extended benefits program based on their unemployment rates.
 To find current information, check the federal Department of Labor's Unemployment page.